inmindos/thinking-flaws/Planning fallacy.md

 ### Cause

 - Wishful thinking
-- People make optimistic estimates so as to create a favorable impression with others
+- People make optimistic estimates so as to create a favourable impression with others

 ### Consequences